 - Who Can Get an Uncontested Divorce in Nevada?

 - divorce/uncontested-divorce/What are the Grounds for Divorce in Nevada?

 - Where Can I Learn More about Uncontested Divorces?

-An uncontested divorce is a common, and in most instances, the least expensive mode of divorce available in Nevada.
-An uncontested divorce is permitted when both spouses are able to agree on all issues significant to their divorce, such as;
+An uncontested divorce is common, and in most instances, the least expensive one in Nevada and usually the quickest.
+As such, this method usually results in significant savings due to less lawyer’s fees and fewer court costs.
+It is permitted when both spouses are able to agree on all terms, such as;

 - Division of their community property and debt,

 - Alimony (spousal support), and

 - If the parties have a minor child in common—child support, child custody, and visitation issues.

 An uncontested divorce can also be beneficial to both spouses because it allows them to keep the facts surrounding their marriage private by avoiding the trial process.
 Seek help from a trusted Las Vegas uncontested divorce lawyer at Mills & Anderson.